-- 4.2 Software updates No new software updates are expected in the near future. - 4.3 Staffing Vacant Planning Officer role in Majors Team is out to advert. - 4.4 Consultations pressure remains in this area; internal consultees are under pressure from competing work areas.
+- 4.2 Software updates No new software updates are expected in the near future. - 4.3 Staffing Vacant Planning Officer role in Majors Team is in the process of being offered. - 4.4 Consultations pressure remains in this area; internal consultees are under pressure from competing work areas.
 Case officers are being proactive and supportive.
-Assessment of cases at first clear date remains central to driving forward speed and quality of decision making. - 4.5 We continue to monitor key performance areas for improvement: - Reduce reliance on extension of time periods.
-Ensure that wherever possible extended timescales are met - Monitor need to boost capacity to meet any short term needs (review experience profile across DM Team). - Enhanced performance management reports for Case Officers, Team leaders and Managers, (completions graph available for managers). - Improved communication agents / applicants (generally positive, escalation process in place where required)
+Assessment of cases at first clear date remains central to driving forward speed and quality of decision making. - 4.5 We continue to monitor key performance areas for improvement: - We need to increase the number of cases that are put through for decision on time, especially those not affected by Nutrient Neutrality advice from Natural England. - Reduce reliance on extension of time periods.
+Ensure that wherever possible extended timescales are met

-• Improved business process, (produced consultation pro-former response forms).
+- Continue to monitor capacity of teams, caseloads and experience profile. - Enhanced performance management reports for Case Officers, Team leaders and Managers, (completions graph available for managers). - Improved communication agents / applicants (generally positive, escalation process in place where required) - Improved business process, (produced consultation pro-former response forms).